The History of the Sketches

 The rest of his letter explains how the different works can be identified.
 We know that William Glasby left everything in his Will to his wife Constance, and thereafter to his two daughters.

 In September 2024 we received an email from Polly Warren, from Peachtree Church in Atlanta.
 Polly told us of a letter in the Peachtree archives, written by Hugh Colgate on 6 May 1975, shortly after Dulcima's death.
 In the letter Hugh Colgate states that his mother was good friends with the Glasby sisters, and his mother had in her possession the original water colour sketches and black and white drawings of the Peachtree commission.
-The letter asks if Peachtree - the church or members of the congregation would be interested in buying any of the sketches.
+The letter asks if Peachtree - the church or members of the congregation - would be interested in buying any of the sketches.

 All of the sketches in John Collins’ collection are drawn by William Glasby.
 They have a return address on the back of the design.
 For a period of time this appears to be a commercial address used by Glasby.
 But it allows us to place the dates of the sketches.
 Unfortunately the commercial order books for Glasby’s independent work are lost and it is not known how many commission’s Glasby undertook.
-Green et al (2008) provide a list of Glasby’s known work at the end of their 2008 Article.
-The John Collins’ archive shows that Glasby was even more prolific than was suggested.

 The V & A museum has two cartoons.
-[2] In his letter of August 1975, Mr Colgate mentions that he has arranged for two representatives from the V & A to visit in October 1975 to discuss the Glasby Collection, but presumably this did not happen, or the V & A were not interested, given that there are only two examples of Glasby’s work in the V & A.
+[2] In his letter of August 1975, Mr Colgate mentions that he has arranged for two representatives from the V & A to visit in October 1975 to discuss the Glasby Collection, but presumably this did not happen, or the V & A were not interested, given that there are only two examples of Glasby’s work in the V & A. There is a box of documents at the V & A dated 1975 and one of these documents refers to a solicitor's letter being sent disputing the ownership of the Glasby sketches.

 Some designs have come to auction, for example in 2017 Christies sold two designs for “Day and Night”.
 [3].These realised £10,000.
 We were intrigued as to why the price was so high, was it because the Windows are now in the New York Museum of Modern Art (MOMA)?
 Christie’s suggested that the price realised for stained glass reflected the aesthetic value.

 In 2020 Bonhams offered for sale “Three Nativity Studies and a pencil sketch” by William Glasby.
-[4]
+[4] Tese could be sketches for Christmas cards.

 The Henfield Museum in East Sussex also has a small collection of thirty- two sketches and some larger cartoons and other documents relating to the Glasbys.
 [5] Horsham Museum also has a collection of sketches.
-Again, due to the COVID-19 lockdown we have not been able to examine these sketches.
 [5]

 But the collection held by John Collins is the largest in the world.